opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index-settings.md

 - `cluster.thread_pool.<scaling-threadpool>.max` (Integer): Sets the maximum size of the scaling thread pool.
 Overrides the default provided in `opensearch.yml`.

-- `cluster.thread_pool.<scaling-threadpool>.core` (Integer): Controls the core size of  scaling threadpool.
-Overrides the defaults provided in yml.
+- `cluster.thread_pool.<scaling-threadpool>.core` (Integer): Specifies the core size of the scaling thread pool.
+Overrides the default provided in `opensearch.yml`.

 ### Notes for dynamically tuning Thread Pool Settings